-Located along the levee in Old Jefferson, Greater New Orleans, River Road Veterinary Hospital has been providing friendly, personalized care for our clients and their pets for over 30 years.
+Located along the levee in Old Jefferson, Greater New Orleans, River Road Veterinary Hospital has been providing friendly, personalized veterinarian services for our clients and their pets in Metairie, Jefferson, New Orleans LA, and the surrounding area for over 30 years.
 We believe that trust is the foundation for a good relationship, and our purpose is to build that relationship with you.

 Here at River Road Veterinary Hospital, we offer a large array of services.
 If you have a request that isn’t listed, please give us a call.
 Our friendly staff is more than happy to answer questions, give guidance, and accommodate what you need.

 A mixed animal hospital, our patients include dogs, cats, horses, goats, pigs, rabbits and more.

 Dr. Chapman is well-known for his equine expertise.
 He has performed major abdominal surgeries on pleasure horses, as well as arthoscopic procedures on racing Thoroughbreds and barrel-racing Quarter Horses.
 He routinely performs lameness exams and manages laminitis cases.
 As far as routine wellness care, we do recommend an annual wellness exam, along with a 4-in-1 vaccine, which includes Encephalomyelitis, Tetanus, West Nile Virus, and Flu/Rhinovirus, and a strangles vaccine for foals.
 All horses should have a yearly Coggins test, especially for any parade riding.
 Many horses need yearly teeth “floating,” or filing, depending on how they are fed and housed.
 We can float your horse’s teeth at the same time of the Annual Visit if you desire when you make your appointment.